 Data fusion techniques can be used to combine data from multiple cameras, each viewing the same scene from a different angle.
-This can help to address occlusion problems and improve the accuracy of object detection and tracking.
+This can help to address temporary occlusion problems and improve the accuracy of object detection and tracking.
 By fusing data from multiple cameras, we can obtain a more complete view of the scene and identify objects that may be occluded or partially obscured from the view of a single camera.

 Our output is vector-based, which allows us to extract only the useful information related to movement and scene understanding.
 This means that images can be deleted right after analysis, avoiding the storage of personal identifying information.
 This can be especially useful in situations where privacy is a concern, such as in public spaces or sensitive environments.

-Vectorized output of the roundabout
+Detailed 3D vector output of a roundabout

-By combining the power of computer vision and physics simulation, we've created a system that can understand, track, and predict the movement of vehicles even when they are occluded with unparalleled precision, outperforming any 2D-based detection methods currently available.
+By combining the power of computer vision and physics simulation, we've created a system that can understand, track, and predict the movement of vehicles even when they are temporary occluded with unparalleled precision, outperforming any 2D−based detection methods currently available.

 Find out more about our patent →